 Online Scheduling for Uniform Motion Calendar

-Uniform Motion Calendar ("UMC") for Family Division FC and Probate / Guardianship Divisions IC are set through the Online Scheduling System.
+Uniform Motion Calendar ("UMC") for Probate / Guardianship Divisions "IC" are set through the Online Scheduling System.
+Uniform Motion Calendar and Ex parte hearings for Probate / Guardianship Division "IC" are held on Tuesday and Thursday of each week.

 Only non-evidentiary motions that DO NOT require testimony can be scheduled during UMC.